Our Work

 State Wildlife Action Plan Regional Coordination

 Midwest Landscape Initiative convened a team in early 2022 to evaluate and implement the recommendations found in the Association of Fish and Wildlife Agencies report entitled Leading At-Risk Fish and Wildlife Conservation: A framework to enhance landscape-scale and cross-boundary conservation through coordinated state wildlife action plans.
-This team brings together state, federal, and non-profit partners to broadly discuss ways in which State Wildlife Actions Plans can be better coordinated across the region for mutual benefit.
+This team brings together state, federal, and non-governmental partners to discuss ways in which State Wildlife Actions Plans can be better coordinated across the region for mutual benefit.

 Current projects underway include: